Samuel-Osondu/Bootstrap-Carousel/README.md

-#README.md
+# README.md
+This is modification of boottrap carousel

-Bootstrap carousel
+#TODO: Bootstrap carousel
-Carousel Project
+Images were added to beautify the page

-codes for carousel project
+# Codes for carousel project
+HTML and CSS